 Newspapers lauded the find.
 The Syracuse Daily Standard called the Cardiff Giant “A NEW WONDER,” while another paper declared it “a singular discovery.”

-In the first week alone after the Cardiff Giant was discovered, about 2,500 people flocked to see the marvel.
+In the first week alone after the Cardiff Giant was discovered, thousands of people flocked to see the marvel.
+But what, exactly, was the Cardiff Giant?

 Visitors Debated The Origins Of The Cardiff Giant

-What, exactly, was the Cardiff Giant?
-In 1869, many believed it was a petrified ancient man.
+In 1869, many believed that the Cardiff Giant was a genuine petrified ancient man.
 After all, Cardiff boasted numerous fossils, so the Cardiff Giant was thought to have been a Biblical giant preserved eons earlier.

 Cornell University’s president said that believers in the Biblical giant theory acted “in spite of all scientific reasons to the contrary.”

 Meanwhile, a science lecturer from Syracuse put forth a different theory: French Jesuits carved the statue centuries earlier.
 The Jesuit statue theory drew support from New York State Geologist James Hall, who called the stone giant “the most remarkable object yet brought to light in our country.”